arjun-menon/pypage/docs/index.rst

 Automatic Indentation
 '''''''''''''''''''''

-pypage smartly handles indentation for you.
+PyPage smartly handles indentation for you.
 In a multi-line code tag, if you consistently indent your Python code with a specific amount of whitespace, that indentation will be stripped off before executing the code block (as Python is indentation-sensitive), and the resulting